Chrysostomos of Smyrna: Lynching

-After the defeat and retreat of the Hellenic Army in August 1922, Chrysostomos denied the offer to leave the city and decided to stay.
+After the defeat and retreat of the Hellenic Army in August 1922, Chrysostomos declined the offer to leave the city and decided to stay.

-On 10 September (Julian style – 27 August) 1922, soon after the Turkish army had moved into Smyrna, a Turkish officer and two soldiers took Chrysostomos from the office of the cathedral and delivered him to the Turkish commander-in-chief, Nureddin Pasha.
-The general who is said to have decided to hand him over to a Turkish mob who murdered him.
+On 10 September (Julian style – 27 August) 1922, soon after the Turkish army had moved into Smyrna, a Turkish officer and two soldiers took Chrysostomos from the office of the cathedral and delivered him to the Turkish commander-in-chief, Nureddin Pasha, the general who is said to have decided to hand him over to a Turkish mob who murdered him.
 Horton adds that there is no sufficient proof of the veracity of this statement, yet it is certain that he was killed by the mob.
-Horton, who was in Smyrna at the time until the evening of 13th of September 1922 just before the Burning of Smyrna, mentions that he did not witness the events and also inaccurately gives the 9th of September as the date of Chrysostomos death.
+Horton, who was in Smyrna at the time until the evening of 13 September 1922 just before the Burning of Smyrna, mentions that he did not witness the events and also inaccurately gives 9 September as the date of Chrysostomos death.

 Fahrettin Altay who witnessed the entry of the Metropolitan and the lynching mentions in his memoirs that religious leaders of the various millets were coming to congratulate the "Gazi".
 Chrysostomos also came to congratulate with a Greek member of the City council.
 Münir Kocaçıtak, the legal counsel of the cavalry side army, said; "Do not allow this priest inside without searching him first.
 He is a well known komitadji, he may wish to make a last sacrifice by bringing a bomb with him."
-He was searched by the aide-de-camp of Nurettin Paşa and the squad commander of the cavalry side army Nazım from Afyon yet nothing was found.
+He was searched by the aide-de-camp of Nurettin Paşan and the squad commander of the cavalry side army Nazım from Afyon yet nothing was found.
 Fahrettin Altay then went upstairs and said to Mustafa Kemal that Chrysostomos came.
 He jokingly said to Nurettin Paşa the following and sent him outside to meet the metropolitan: "He is your friend!
 Go see him, I do not want to see him".
 Fahrettin Altay states that he was in the room where the metropolitan was taken together with Nurettin Paşa.
 There, Nurettin Paşa said: "Do you see how the justice of Allah has come to be!
 You are now ashamed of what you have done, right?"
 Chrysostomos replied: "I am accused.
 I do not know anything.
 I am not guilty".
 Nurettin Paşa then stated to the metropolitan that he is no longer recognized and will not be accepted as the metropolitan and that he should leave and appoint someone in his place.
 After the reply, Metropolitan with his followers left the building.
 After he left he was grabbed by his beard by a captain who was in the crowd outside and who witnessed the first day of the invasion.
 Who harassed the metropolitan by saying: "How can a man of cloth do this.
 Is it befitting to a man of religion?" he then had the metropolitan scream "Zito Mustafa Kemal".
 The captain told him that Brigadier General Süleyman Fethi under the threat of bayonets did not say "Zito Venizelos" and had his blood spilled.